If you haven’t checked out Dine Out Vancouver yet, you’re missing out!

 If you’ve never heard of Dine Out before, you’re in for a treat.
 Literally.
 Dine Out is a city-wide food festival organized by Tourism Vancouver.
 In fact, it’s Canada’s largest annual celebration of food and drinks.
 This year, over 300 restaurants in the Greater Vancouver area are participating.

+On a mission to help support local businesses in Vancouver, I am eating my way through this city in support of our restaurants.
 I love Dine Out Vancouver not only because I love food, but also because it gives everybody the opportunity to try some of this city’s best restaurants without breaking the bank.

 Participating restaurants offer a set menu, typically they are 3 or 4 courses.
 These set menu prices range from $15 to $54.
 Many restaurants offer both a lunch and dinner option.
 Often, the main difference is that lunch doesn’t include dessert.
 This is perfect for those of us with smaller appetites.

 Some of Vancouver’s finer restaurants may not have been on your radar for dinner, but they should be.
 This is the time of year when you can try four courses at these restaurants for under $55!
 You are able to search online by neighbourhood or price range to see which restaurants are participating.
 Their menus are also online so you can review them before deciding where to go.